My Implant Dentist

 The dentist further checks for teeth sensitivity, movement, and appropriate tooth alignment.
 They may also give you a professional clean if plaque and tartar are on your teeth.

 Another excellent option for diagnosing gum disease is a dental x-ray.
-Sometimes, your dentist will direct you to a periodontist (a specialist in managing and treating gum disease).
+Sometimes, your dentist will direct you to a periodontist, considered one of the top experts in managing and treating gum disease.

 Treatment of Gum Disease